rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-The error output for GraphQL should stay the same in the GraphQL Playground, because you have used the same error object to generate the Error instance.
-However, you could use your custom message here with `throw new Error('My error message.');`.
+The error output for GraphQL should stay the same in GraphQL Playground, because you used the same error object to generate the Error instance.
+However, you could also use your custom message here with `throw new Error('My error message.');`.

-Another way of adjusting your error message would be in the database model definition.
-For instance, each validation rule can have a custom validation message.
-You can define these messages in the Sequelize model:
+Another way of adjusting your error message is in the database model definition.
+Each validation rule can have a custom validation message, which can be defined in the Sequelize model:

 {{< highlight javascript "hl_lines=6 7 8 9" >}}
 const message = (sequelize, DataTypes) => {